 Leading the way to prevent and control terrestrial invasive species

-- We prioritize research on the greatest terrestrial invasive species threats to Minnesota (check out the prioritized list of 120 plants, pathogens, and pests here)
+- We prioritize research on the greatest terrestrial invasive species threats to Minnesota based on a scientific process.

 Where we fit at the University

-The MITPPC is administratively located in the College of Food, Agriculture, and Natural Resource Sciences and works cooperatively with the College of Biological Sciences, the College of Veterinary Medicine and the College of Science and Engineering.
-The Center's researchers are drawn from throughout the University of Minnesota system, including the ten Research and Outreach Centers and University of Minnesota Extension.
+The MITPPC is administratively part of the College of Food, Agriculture, and Natural Resource Sciences.
+We work cooperatively with the College of Biological Sciences, College of Veterinary Medicine, and College of Science and Engineering.